sagemath/trac_to_gh/Issue 7851.md

 # Issue 7851: libz igoresSAGE64 other than on OS X

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7851

 Original creator: drkirkby